-A Cane Corso is best adopted by a person who is familiar with dog training rather than a first-time owner.
-Proper training and socialization are essential for all cane corsos.
-With a natural aversion to strangers and a tendency to be territorial, you must be diligent and consistent while training.
-This is also crucial because of the dog's giant size; careful attention should be placed upon prevention of jumping, leaning, and leash-pulling.
+With a natural aversion to strangers and a tendency to be territorial, you must be diligent and consistent while training a cane corso.
+This is also crucial because of the dog's giant size so careful attention should be placed upon prevention of jumping, leaning, and leash-pulling.
 Your dog could easily knock someone over if it jumped up on them or yanked on its leash during a walk.
 The cane corso is intelligent and hard-working, so it should not be difficult for this breed to learn, however.
 Plus, it has a natural desire to please its owner and responds very well to praise, attention, and affection.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 Be aware of the following conditions:

-- Hip dysplasia: This is an inherited condition that can lead to lameness and arthritis.
+- Hip Dysplasia: This is an inherited condition that can lead to lameness and arthritis.
 It's especially common in large or giant breeds of dog.

 - Gastric Dilatation-Volvulus: Bloating after eating and drinking too fast is possible.
 If the stomach twists, it can cut off the blood supply and create a medical emergency.
 This painful and potentially fatal condition is also most common in large breeds of dog like the cane corso.

 Diet and Nutrition

-An adult Cane Corso will need 4 to 5 cups of dry dog food per day or canned food on its own or mixed with the kibble.
-It's best to divide it into two meals to help reduce the risk of bloating and stomach torsion.
+An adult cane corso will need 4 to 5 cups of dry dog food per day or canned food on its own or mixed with the kibble.
+It's best to divide the dog's food into two meals to help reduce the risk of bloating and stomach torsion.
 Be sure to assess whether your dog is getting overweight.
 If you note weight gain, ask your veterinarian whether you need to change the feeding schedule, amount, type of food, and exercise routine.
 And while treats are an enjoyable way to reward your dog, be sure that treats only make up a very small percentage of your dog's daily calorie intake.